KireinaHoro/research-plan/main.typ

 )

-A provisional schedule for lectures the doctoral student will partake, subject to changes due to course offerings, is as follows.
+A provisional schedule for lectures the doctoral student will partake, subject to changes due to course offering variations, is as follows.

 #table(
   columns: (1fr, 4fr, 1fr),